romka-u/icfpc2020/README.md

 # Strategy ideas
 ## Initial skills configuration
 We used skills `(152, 0, 8, 100)` for defender and `(134, 64, 10, 1)` for attacker.
 The main idea was to make first parameter as small as possible, but still big enough to fly during whole round.
-Third parameter should be at least 8 to accelerate without making demage to itself.
+Third parameter should be at least 8 to accelerate without making damage to itself.
 All left skills were used for 4-th parameter in case of defender and for 2-nd parameter in case of attacker.

 ## Defender
 * Initial ideas for finding the direction to thrust: